shahi7/NC-task-notifier/README.md

 - `USER_MAP_DC`: mapping from task assignee labels to Discord user IDs.
 - `REMINDER_DELTAS`: how long before a deadline reminder should be sent (default value set).

+A vault root token is needed to run the setup scripts.

-To start, run `setup-service.sh` from the stack root with the `--vault-only` and `--skip-env-import` flags set, and follow the instructions.
+Run `setup-service.sh` from the stack root with the `--vault-only` and `--skip-env-import` flags set, and follow the instructions.
 The script will ask for a TLS certificate; your server should have a single vault stack with a certificate.
 This service configures the Vault Agent and AppRole credentials (see [docs/secrets.md]([url](https://github.com/shahi7/NC-task-notifier/blob/main/docs/secrets.md)) for more details).

-Run the `vault-operator.sh` script to manually add all required secrets to your desired `VAULT_KV_MOUNT_PATH` (choose the `kv > edit-secrets` workflow) and check to confirm the Vault Agent correctly rendered them.
+Find the `.env.example` file and use it as a template before loading the variables into the session.
+Run the `vault-operator.sh` script to manually add all required secrets to your desired `VAULT_KV_MOUNT_PATH` (choose the `kv > edit-path` workflow to create a mount path for your stack).
 Finally, to start the bot, run `docker compose up --build -d`.

 ## Running the system